-Non-Resident: Tax on Capital Gain
+Non-resident Tax on Capital Gain

-Home » Non-Resident of Canada » Non-Resident: Tax on Capital Gain
+Home » Non-Resident of Canada » Non-resident Tax on Capital Gain

-When a non-resident decides to sell their property, it is important to consider the tax implications.
+When a non-resident decides to sell their property, it is important to consider the tax implications on the capital gain.
 This post provides an overview of the complex process, it is a simplified version.
 If you are selling your property, it is recommended you read the full version on the Non-Resident: Selling page.
 Note: this blog was written by a realtor, not a tax accountant.
 The purpose of this post is to give you a sense of what you will need to know when you decide to sell your property.
 It is always recommended to speak with your Canadian accountant.

 Step By Step